 We seek a highly motivated computational researcher for a key role within Professor Sir Shankar Balasubramanian's pioneering research programme at the Cancer Research UK Cambridge Institute (CI).
 Our research focuses on the chemical biology of the genome and epigenome (https://www.balasubramanian.co.uk/publications).
-Our lab invents and applies new computational methods for the analysis of sequence, structure and chemical modification of DNA and RNA.
-This position provides opportunities to collaborate with experimental scientists across the chemistry-biology interface from experimental design to the analysis of novel types of data.
-The post-holder will work as a bioinformatics analyst contributing to several project domains such as:
+Our lab invents and applies new computational methods for the analysis of sequence, structure and chemical modifications in DNA and RNA.
+This position provides opportunities to develop computational tools at the interface between chemistry, biology and bioinformatics from experimental design to the analysis of novel types of data in collaboration with talented experimental scientists.
+The post-holder will work as a bioinformatics research scientist contributing to several research areas such as:

 Key functions of the role include:

-- Performing and developing ad hoc analyses with customised and novel algorithms on experimental datasets obtained from novel ChIP-Seq, RNA-Seq, modified base and other genome sequencing methodologies.
+- Performing and developing computational analyses with customised and novel algorithms on experimental datasets obtained from novel ChIP-Seq, RNA-Seq, modified base mapping and other genome sequencing, transcriptomics and proteomics methodologies.
 This encompasses, for example, expected outcome simulation, signal normalization, data mining, enrichment detection and prediction of secondary structures.

 Skills required include: